 The funds provides 50% (in Tyne and Wear and Northumberland) revenue or capital funding to support investment in innovation, businesses, low carbon and climate change projects and create jobs.

-The North East’s indicative allocation of ERDF is £205m, and covers four key areas:
+The North East’s indicative allocation of ERDF is £227m, and covers five key areas:

 The local context on about why these areas are important, how much money is available for each area, and the kinds of activity that can be funded are outlined in the North East LEP ESIF strategy.
 There is also information in the Operational Programme for England.

-Within the main fund, a separate fund has been created for Sustainable Urban Development.
-This fund focuses on addressing 5 key challenges for the region:
+Within the main fund, a separate fund has been created for Sustainable Urban Development to support the following key challenges for the region:

 How do I apply?